Halfnote/halfnote-backend/README.md

 # Boomboxd Backend

 A Django-based backend service for the Boomboxd music rating platform.
-This service integrates with MusicBrainz and Spotify to provide music metadata, streaming links, and allows users to rate and review music.
+This service integrates with Discogs and Spotify to provide music metadata, streaming links, and allows users to rate and review albums.

 ## Features

-- 🎵 Music search and metadata from MusicBrainz
+- 🎵 Music search and metadata from Discogs API
 - 🎧 Spotify streaming links and embeds
-- 🖼️ Album/single cover art
+- 🖼️ Album cover art
 - ⭐ User ratings and reviews
-- 🔒 Secure authentication with HTTP-only cookies
+- 🔒 Secure authentication with JWT tokens
 - 💾 Redis caching for performance
 - 🎸 Genre support